A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Remaining Issues and Future Directions

 \subsection{Efficient and Accurate Scale Arbitrary SISR}

 SISR has seen its applications in diverse real-life scenarios and users.
+Currently, most DL-based SISR models can only be applied to one or a limited number of multiple upsampling factors.
 Therefore, it is necessary to develop a flexible and universal scale arbitrary SISR model that can be adapted to any scale, including asymmetric and non-integer scale factors.
-Currently, most DL-based SISR models can only be applied to one or a limited number of multiple upsampling factors.
-Although a few scale arbitrary SISR methods have also been proposed, they tend to lack the flexibility to use and the simplicity to be implemented, which greatly limits their application scenarios.
-Therefore, exploring a CNN-based accurate scale arbitrary SISR model as simple and flexible as Bicubic is crucial to the spread of SISR technology.
+Although a few scale-arbitrary SISR methods have also been proposed, they tend to lack the flexibility to use and the simplicity to be implemented, which greatly limits their application scenarios.
+Therefore, it is of great significance to explore a simple and flexible CNN-based accurate scale-arbitrary SISR model like Bicubic.